-Here are some of the high-performance companies in Granby's aeronautics pole: ATLAS Aeronautik, Avior and NSE-Automatech.
+Here are some of the high-performance companies in Granby's aeronautics hub: ATLAS Aeronautik, Avior and NSE-Automatech.
 They are active in the engines, parts and components subsector, and in composite materials.
-They specialize in aircraft structural components and are mainly components manufacturers.
+They specialize in aircraft structural components and are mainly components manufacturers and integrators.
 At the heart of these companies lies a strong drive to develop and to expand.

-- Atlas Aeronautik has 139 employees in Granby and is very active in manufacturing engine components. - Avior has 82 employees in Granby and two other branches in Montreal and Laval.
+- Atlas Aeronautik has 130 employees in Granby and is very active in manufacturing engine components. - Avior has 85 employees in Granby and two other branches in Montreal and Laval.
 The company manufactures composite materials.
-Its major clients are Boeing, Bombardier and Bell Helicopter. - NSE-Automatech has 112 employees in Granby and is also a leader in the aerospace industry.
-The company's clients-Bombardier, GE and Bell-account for 80% of its production.
+Its major clients are Boeing, Bombardier and Bell Helicopter. - NSE-Automatech has 115 employees in Granby and is also a leader in the aerospace industry.
+The company's clients-Bombardier, GE and Bell-account for 80 % of its production.

-While there are more than 700 jobs directly related to the aeronautics industry, the ecosystem driving this industry supports more than 1,000 jobs.
+While there are more than 760 jobs directly related to the aeronautics industry, the regional ecosystem driving this industry supports more than 2 000 jobs.
 Granby has an upstream industrial base, adapted to the sector to attract potential new players.
-In 2013, companies in this pole generated over \$12,6 million in investments.
+In 2014, companies in this pole generated over \$16,4 million in investments.